What is Change Management?

 Anything that cannot be measured well cannot be properly understood and adapted.
 Change management requires both subjective and objective facts as well as qualitative and quantitative data.
-Generic metrics alone cannot establish comprehensive project purposes, scopes and goals.
-Standard measurements, such as the overall number of end users or the software development milestones, must be compared with irregular metrics, such as the employees’ expectations, technical skills and openness to change.
-Informal meetings with management will reveal their views on the change and help identify employees who are ambivalent or risk adverse.
+Generic metrics alone cannot establish comprehensive project purposes, scopes, and goals.
+Standard measurements, such as the overall number of end-users or the software development milestones, must be compared with irregular metrics, such as the employees’ expectations, technical skills and openness to change.
+Informal meetings with management will reveal their views on the change and help identify employees who are ambivalent or risk-averse.
 It’s best to focus on the activities that require the most internal attitude adjustments and external skill enhancements.

 Logic vs. Emotions

 The key to employee acceptance and adoption of changes is personal engagement through small group meetings and one-on-one discussions.
 Succinct PowerPoint presentations with statistics and objectives are simply not effective as meaningful conversations that elicit feedback, uncover concerns and promote mutual understanding.
 Providing employees with opportunities to relate to the change will minimize resistance and increase confidence.
 For example, host an informal team meeting with authoritative employees who can share their successful experiences with similar systems or technology.
 Field management professionals tend to be more logical, but like all people, they use their hearts as well as their heads.
 Document behaviors and rank reactions in order to find resources, offer training and set a deadline for adoption.